Sejoslaw/KD.Robot/README.md

 KD.Robot
 ===

 Robot which will perform some work for You.
+Robots can understand programmed commands.
+Single Robot should be able to simulate single User behaviour.

 Projects:
 ---